biocypher/biochatter-paper/manuscript.md

 With BioCypher [@biocypher], we have developed a framework to create KGs from biomedical data in a user-friendly manner while also semantically grounding the data in ontologies.
 BioChatter is an extension of the BioCypher ecosystem, elevating its user-friendliness further by allowing natural language interactions with the data; any BioCypher KG is automatically compatible with BioChatter.
 We use information generated in the build process of BioCypher KGs to tune BioChatter's understanding of the data structures and contents, thereby increasing the efficiency of LLM-based KG querying (see Methods).
-In addition, the ability to connect to any BioCypher KG allows the integration of prior knowledge into the LLM's reasoning, which can be used to ground the model's responses in the context of the KG via in-context learning / RAG (see below).
+In addition, the ability to connect to any BioCypher KG allows the integration of prior knowledge into the LLM's reasoning, which can be used to ground the model's responses in the context of the KG via in-context learning / retrieval-augmented generation (see below).

-### Retrieval Augmented Generation
+### Retrieval-Augmented Generation

 LLM confabulation is a major issue for biomedical applications, where the consequences of incorrect information can be severe.
-One popular way of addressing this issue is to apply "in-context learning," which is also more recently referred to as "retrieval augmented generation" (RAG) [@doi:10.48550/arxiv.2303.17580].
+One popular way of addressing this issue is to apply "in-context learning," which is also more recently referred to as "retrieval-augmented generation" (RAG) [@doi:10.48550/arxiv.2303.17580].
+Briefly, RAG relies on injection of information into the model prompt of a pre-trained model, and as such does not require retraining / fine-tuning; once created, any RAG prompt can be used with any LLM.
 While this can be done by processing structured knowledge, for instance from KGs, it is often more efficient to use a semantic search engine to retrieve relevant information from unstructured data sources such as literature.
 To this end, we allow the management and integration of vector databases in the BioChatter framework.
 The user is able to connect to a vector database, embed an arbitrary number of documents, and then use semantic search to improve the model prompts by adding text fragments relevant to the given question (see Methods).